donaq/attaboy.me/public/posts/topovica-done-blitz-bot-next.md

 Enough about the past.
 I intend to write a program that will learn to play [Bejeweled Blitz](https://apps.facebook.com/bejeweledblitz) using [DL](https://en.wikipedia.org/wiki/Deep_learning) and [RL](https://en.wikipedia.org/wiki/Reinforcement_learning) techniques for the purpose of practising what I have learned for the first half of the year on [Coursera](https://www.coursera.org/specializations/deep-learning).
 The plan of attack is as follows.

 1. Choose a weapon.
-Right now I am thinking [DL4J](https://deeplearning4j.org/documentation) (a deep learning library written in Java), so that I can use [Clojure](https://clojure.org/), my learning of which is another of the tasks I had neglected to focus on the deep learning course.
+Right now I am thinking [DL4J](https://deeplearning4j.org/documentation) (a deep learning library written in Java), so that I can use [Clojure](https://clojure.org/), my learning of which is another of the tasks I had neglected in order to focus on the deep learning course.
 Unfortunately, the state of the art seems to mostly be in Python right now, so I might have to abandon this and go for [PyTorch](https://pytorch.org/) instead.

 2. Write an Google Chrome browser extension capable of sending messages to a http server running locally when I browse to the Blitz page.